 However, many people living with addictions avoid the formal care that rehab provides and try to get better on their own.
 Which, can be extremely difficult.

-If you notice that someone you know is starting to isolate themselves from their friends and family, this is a telltale sign of addiction.
-Addiction doesn’t just stem from habitual substance abuse either.
+If you notice that someone you know is starting to isolate themselves from their friends and family, this is one of the telltale signs that your loved one may need rehab.
+Addiction doesn’t just stem from habitual substance use either.
 There are psychological symptoms and side effects as well.

 Depending on someone’s drug of choice, there are specific side effects both mentally and physically.